I’ve worked with a lot of skinny fat clients and anytime we start chatting and discussing goals, the common question is,

 - 3 - 4 hard workouts every week.

-- Workouts should focus on your full body or upper/lower body splits, rather that a specific muscle group in your body.
+- Workouts can focus on your full body, upper/lower body splits, or a specific muscle group in your body.

 - Exercise selection should consist of mainly compound movements.